coreinfrastructure/best-practices-badge/doc/security.md

     resources into countering them.
     The same is true for almost any other website.

+## Vulnerability report handling process

+As noted in CONTRIBUTING.md, if anyone finds a significant vulnerability, or evidence of one, we ask that they send that information to at least one of the security contacts.

+Whoever receives that report will share that information with the other security contacts, and one of them will analyze it:

+* If is not valid, one of the security contacts will reply back to the reporter to explain that (if this is a misunderstanding, the reporter can reply and start the process again).
+* If it is a bug but not security vulnerability, the security contact will create an issue as usual for repair.
+* If it a security vulnerability, one of the security contacts will fix it in a *local* git repository and *not* share it with the world until the fix is ready.
+An issue will *not* be filed, since those are publc.
+If it needs review, the review will not be public.
+  Once the fix is ready, it will be quickly moved through all tiers.

+Once the fix is in the final production system, credit will be publicly given to the vulneraibility reporter (unless the reporter requested otherwise).

 ## Your help is welcome!

 Security is hard; we welcome your help.